Smaug123/static-site-pipeline/hugo/content/posts/2023-12-31-ios-interface.md

 - uncategorized
 date: "2023-12-31T12:49:00.0000000+00:00"
 title: iOS interface
-summary: "A bunch of ways the iOS user interface is bad, and some undiscoverable features"
+summary: "A bunch of ways the iOS user interface is bad, and some undiscoverable features."
 ---

 As I think is generally agreed, the iOS user interface is really very bad.